engFathalla/tutorials/lessons/158/README.md

 - updade in git and push
 - go back to ui, wait 5 minutes or click refresh
 - click sync
+- mentione .git suffix in the repository URL
 - update to automatic sync `1-example/application.yaml`
 - kubectl apply -f 1-example/application.yaml
 - release new version